Bard and PaLM 2: Google’s Bet on Generative AI

 Where GPT-4 Still Leads

-Two areas where GPT-4 maintains a clear edge in July 2023:
+Two areas where GPT-4 maintains a clear edge:

 - Complex step-by-step reasoning.
 On competition math, symbolic logic, or detailed legal reasoning, GPT-4 shows higher reliability.